NOAA-GFDL/analysis-scripts/freanalysis/README.md

 Package that can run GFDL model analysis plugins.

 ### Motivation
-This crates a simple way for FRE to discover and run user generated analysis packages to create figures to analyze the GFDL models.
+This creates a simple way for FRE to discover and run user generated analysis packages to create figures to analyze the GFDL models.

 ### Requirements